Steve Everitt

-Steven Michael Everitt (born August 21, 1970) is a former American football player.
-He played college football as a center for the University of Michigan from 1989 to 1992.
-He played professional football as a center and offensive guard in the National Football League (NFL) for seven seasons, including 46 games for the Cleveland Browns from 1993 to 1995 and 45 games for the Philadelphia Eagles from 1997 to 1999.
+Steven Michael Everitt (born August 21, 1970) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1989 to 1992.
+He played professional football as a center and offensive guard in the NFL for seven seasons, including 46 games for the Cleveland Browns from 1993 to 1995 and 45 games for the Philadelphia Eagles from 1997 to 1999.

-Early years
+Early life

 Everitt was born in Miami, Florida, in 1970.
 He attended Southridge High School in Miami.
 He graduated in 1988 and is part of their "Hall of Fame".

 University of Michigan

 Everitt enrolled at the University of Michigan in 1988 and played college football as a center for the Michigan Wolverines football teams from 1989 to 1992.
-As a freshman, Everitt started all 12 games at center for the 1989 Michigan Wolverines football team that compiled a 10-2 record in Bo Schembechler's last season as Michigan's head coach.
+As a freshman, Everitt started all 12 games at center for the 1989 Michigan Wolverines football team that compiled a 10–2 record in Bo Schembechler's last season as Michigan's head coach.
 He then shared the starting center role with Matt Elliott during the 1990 and 1991 seasons.
-As a senior, he started all 12 games for the undefeated 1992 Michigan team that compiled a 9-0-3 record, outscored opponents 389-198, and defeated Washington in the 1993 Rose Bowl.
+As a senior, he started all 12 games for the undefeated 1992 Michigan team that compiled a 9-0-3 record, outscored opponents 389–198, and defeated Washington in the 1993 Rose Bowl.
 He was selected as a first-team player on the 1992 All-Big Ten Conference football team.